 6280 International Business

 6220 Introduction to International Economics

 Students will take the eight papers over three trimesters of 16 weeks with a one-week break between each trimester and a two-week break at Christmas.
 It will be taught in the evenings, from 5 to 9pm on three evenings per week, or at weekends.
 Guest lectures are a regular feature of the programme.

-Graduates of this programme with its three pathways will have an advanced level of international business, tourism management or hospitality management knowledge and skills.
+Graduates of this programme with its three pathways will have an advanced level of international tourism management knowledge and skills.
 These attributes equip graduates for a wide variety of business roles in an international environment.

 They are ready to pursue a career in the global economy with awareness of international trade concepts, cultural issues, ethics and the internationalisation of Tourism.